Podlite - a lightweight markup language

 Semantic blocks

-All uppercase block typenames are reserved for specifying standard documentation, publishing, source components, or meta-information of a compunit it needs to be able to be selected for loading.
+All uppercase block typenames are reserved for specifying standard documentation, publishing, or source components.

 Standard semantic blocks include: